 There are many ways for SMBs, professionals, and advanced users to back up their data.
-The process can be as simple as copying files to a flash drive or an external drive, or as sophisticated as using a Synology or QNAP NAS device as your primary storage device and syncing the files to a cloud storage service such as Backblaze B2.
+The process can be as simple as copying files to a flash drive or an external drive, or as sophisticated as using a Synology or a QNAP NAS device as your primary storage device and syncing the files to a cloud storage service such as Backblaze B2 Cloud Storage.

 A recent entry into the backup arena is Morro Data and their CloudNAS solution, where files are stored in the cloud, cached locally as needed, and synced globally among the other CloudNAS systems in a given organization.
 There are three components to the solution: